hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step3-dns.md

 `kubectl get services,pods,deployments -l 'k8s-app=kube-dns' --namespace kube-system`{{execute}}

-New DNS functionality has been enabled.
-Notice the service name is still kube-dns, but the running Pod name is 'coredns'.
+New DNS functionality has been enabledNotice the service name is still kube-dns, but the running Pod name is 'coredns'.
 Verify the DNS is working again.

 `kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm`{{execute}}